lkesteloot/unsong/unsong-1.md

 And I thought: [open-bracket]Shamu Yisrael, HaShem elokeinu...]

 “Aaaagh, stop, why did I give you the ability to communicate with me telepathically?
-Why?
-WHY?
+Why? [sc]Why[/sc]?
 What’s that thing Erica always says?
 Oh, right.
 This was the biggest mistake of my life and I hope I die.”